I feel like one of those teachers who gives a test without realizing how hard the test actually was.

 Are you racist?

-As a white American (read: white privilege), likely so, though I hope I’m not much of one.
+As a white American (read: white privilege), likely so, though I hope I’m not much of a racist.

 One time when we were joking around, my dad got serious and looked me in the eye.